 The Carolina Panthers training camp home is Wofford College in Spartanburg, S.C., where the team has prepared for the upcoming season each summer since its inaugural campaign in 1995.
-The Panthers are hosted in the school's 60,000-square-foot Richardson Physical Activities Building, which includes a spacious weight room, locker room and training facilities in addition to coaches' offices and meeting rooms.
-The team also uses the newly renovated Joe E. Taylor Athletic Building, featuring a 7,000-square-foot weight room and offices for athletic department staff.
+The Panthers are hosted in the college's 60,000-square-foot Richardson Physical Activities Building, which includes a weight room, locker room and training facilities in addition to coaches' offices and meeting rooms.
+The team also uses the Joe E. Taylor Athletic Center, featuring a 7,000-square-foot weight room and offices for athletics department staff.

-The Richardson Building provides Wofford students with a fitness center, aerobics studio and racquetball courts, all complementing Gibbs Stadium, the Terriers' 13,000-seat football facility and home of the Shrine Bowl of the Carolinas.
+The Richardson Building provides Wofford students with a fitness center, aerobics studio and racquetball courts.
+The building complements Gibbs Stadium - the Terriers' 13,000-seat facility that also hosts the Shrine Bowl of the Carolinas.

 The college community enjoys 19 NCAA Division I athletics teams made up of student-athletes with some of the highest graduation rates in the country.
 A member of the Southern Conference, Wofford athletics regularly place the college on the national stage.